presqueasmr/portfolio-2024/content/2024-02-20-papa-s-vanitas.md

   - duration: 2
   thinkingSection:
     pains:
-      - Première pain
-      - Deuxième pain
-      - Troisième pain
+      - The touch table is very large and is not device we are used to work on.
+      - Our interactive ingredients have a double action <touch + drag>.
+      - Keep in mind that the main target audience is  older.
+      - Work with 50 people and still keep a unity throughout the experiences.
     solutions:
-      - Première soluc
-      - 2eme soluc
-      - 3eme soluc
+      - Test on the actual device.
+      - <TEST!
+TEST!
+TEST!> Make unbiased users try each iteration of our design.
+      - Refer to games usually played by elders <like Candy Crush>.
+      - A common design system for global interactions <sound, homepage...>.
   processSection:
     - percent:
       - top:
         - icon: icon-20-percent.svg
-        - text: "Je suis le premier texte de PAPA."
+        - text: "We chose to focus on vanity paintings and base the mecanics on 'Papa's Pizzeria' games.
+The player would recreate Jan Van KESSEL's 'Natures morte aux crustacés', guided by a little doodled chef : Jeff Deuvreve."
-      - img:
+      - img: papa-s-vanitas/inspiration.svg
     - percent:
       - top:
         - icon: icon-50-percent.svg
-        - text: "Je suis le second texte de PAPA."
+        - text: "Then, started wireframing to test an interface on the real device.
+We had only one hour to test the touch table.
+We also started to test the native js touch properties."
-      - img: valeriia/percent50.gif
+      - img: papa-s-vanitas/wireframe.jpg
     - percent:
       - top:
         - icon: icon-80-percent.svg
-        - text: "Je suis le troisième texte de PAPA."
+        - text: "We decided to focus on 2 aspects of vanity painting : composition & symbolisms.
+We also chose to keep doodles as our art direction.
+We hesitated between a free composition, a guided ingredient-by-ingredient composition and a mix of the two.
+We landed on the mix."
-      - img:
+      - img: papa-s-vanitas/steps.svg
     - percent:
       - top:
         - icon: icon-100-percent.svg
-        - text: "Je suis le quatrieme texte de PAPA."
+        - text: "After a few user tests, we landed on a simpler interface, without knife and pitcher, focusing all the interaction on the bottom half of the screen."
-      - img:
+      - img: papa-s-vanitas/final_scene.svg
   gallerySection:
     logo:
+      - papa-s-vanitas/asset_jeff.svg
+      - papa-s-vanitas/asset_tulip.svg
-      - icon-20-percent.svg
+      - papa-s-vanitas/asset_prune.svg
-      - icon-50-percent.svg
+      - papa-s-vanitas/asset_lemon.svg
-      - icon-100-percent.svg
+      - papa-s-vanitas/asset_butterfly.svg
     screenCenter:
-      - valeriia/percent20.png
+      - papa-s-vanitas/screen_top_left.svg
-      - valeriia/percent20.png
+      - papa-s-vanitas/screen_bottom_left.svg
     screenRight:
+      - papa-s-vanitas/screen_right_2.svg
+      - papa-s-vanitas/screen_top_right.svg
-      -  valeriia/percent20.png
+      - papa-s-vanitas/screen_bottom_right.svg
-      - valeriia/percent20.png
+      - papa-s-vanitas/screen_right_4.svg
     assets:

-      - icon-80-percent.svg
-      - icon-80-percent.svg
+nextProject: rencontres-num/
+nextProjectName: Bouillotte & Culotte
+nextProjectthumbnail: bouillotte_et_culotte/thumbnail_bouillotte-et-culotte.png

+footer_version: sticky
 ---
-I am the third blog post oulala